imaitygit/PyMEX/README.md

 ![BSE Hamiltonian](./images/BSE_zero.png)

 Please note that the released code is specifically designed for calculating zero-momentum excitons.
+However, it is straightforward to implement finite momentum excitons.

 ## 🚀 Features